dotnet/AspNetCore.Docs/aspnetcore/blazor/forms-validation.md

 ::: moniker-end

-Assign **either** an <xref:Microsoft.AspNetCore.Components.Forms.EditContext> **or** a <xref:Microsoft.AspNetCore.Components.Forms.EditForm.Model> to an <xref:Microsoft.AspNetCore.Components.Forms.EditForm>.
+Assign **either** an <xref:Microsoft.AspNetCore.Components.Forms.EditForm.EditContext> **or** a <xref:Microsoft.AspNetCore.Components.Forms.EditForm.Model> to an <xref:Microsoft.AspNetCore.Components.Forms.EditForm>.
 Assignment of both isn't supported and generates a runtime error:

 > Unhandled exception rendering component: EditForm requires a Model parameter, or an EditContext parameter, but not both.